Cheesy Scalloped Potatoes with Ham (Easy Comfort Food Recipe)

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Never tried making scalloped potatoes with ham from scratch?
-One bite of these potatoes and you aren’t going to buy another boxed potato again.
-This dish is super easy to make, and it is a great way to use leftover ham or even leftover sausage.
-I have made this same dish with smoked sausage and thought it was amazing.
+Have you ever tried making scalloped potatoes with ham from scratch?
+One bite of these potatoes, and you won’t buy another boxed potato again.
+This dish is super easy to make and a great way to use leftover ham or even leftover sausage.
+I made this dish with smoked sausage and thought it was amazing.

-There is nothing better than some bits of ham in the cheesy creamy sauce along with tender potatoes.
-I cut all of the potatoes into a 3/8 slice.
-I used my Oxo Good Grips V-Blade Mandoline Slicer.
+There is nothing better than bits of ham in the cheesy, creamy sauce, along with tender potatoes.
+I cut the potatoes into 3/8-inch thin slices using my Oxo Good Grips V-Blade Mandoline Slicer.
 It is important to be sure to cut the potatoes evenly, so they bake evenly.

 How to make scalloped potatoes and ham